alexharri/website/posts/icelandic-name-declension-trie.md

 //=> null
 ```

-If every key in the trie's input data ending in `*ur` resolved to the same value, then _"Sakur"_ should resolve to that value.
+If every key in the trie's input data ending in `*ur` resolves to the same value, then _"Sakur"_ should resolve to that value.
 However, not every key ending in `*ur` resolves to the same value -- keys ending in `*tur` resolve to one value and keys ending in `*fur` to another.

-For a key matching `*ur` but not `*(t|f)ur` we _could_ just pick one of the branches.
-However, at maximum one of the branches resolves to the correct value (and in many cases, none of the branches do).
+For a key matching `*ur` but not `*(t|f)ur`, we _could_ just pick one of the branches.
+However, at most one of the branches resolves to the correct value (and in many cases, none of the branches do).
 The natural conclusion, then, is to _not_ return a value.

 ---